Shionogi to Present New Data at European Congress of Clinical Microbiology and Infectious Diseases 2019

 About Gram-negative Infections

-The availability of effective therapies against Gram-negative bacteria, including carbapenem-resistant Enterobacteriaceae and non-fermenting species such as P. aeruginosa, A. baumannii and S. maltophilia, is an important unmet medical need.4-8 There are an increasing number of Gram-negative pathogens resistant to multiple antibiotics, making them difficult to treat and resulting in high mortality rates.9 In the U.S., at least 2 million people are infected with antibiotic-resistant bacteria, and at least 23,000 people die as a result each year.10 In the EU, about 25 000 patients die from an infection with the selected multidrug-resistant bacteria.11 The World Health Organization have identified carbapenem-resistant strains of Enterobacteriaceae, P. aeruginosa and A.baumannii as the top priority in the research and development of new antibiotics.5
+The availability of effective therapies against Gram-negative bacteria, including carbapenem-resistant Enterobacteriaceae and non-fermenting species such as P. aeruginosa, A. baumannii, and S. maltophilia, is an important unmet medical need.4-8 There are an increasing number of Gram-negative pathogens resistant to multiple antibiotics, making them difficult to treat and resulting in high mortality rates.9 In the U.S., at least two million people are infected with antibiotic-resistant bacteria, and at least 23,000 people die as a result each year.10 In the EU, about 25 000 patients die from an infection with the selected multidrug-resistant bacteria.11 The World Health Organization has identified carbapenem-resistant strains of Enterobacteriaceae, P. aeruginosa, and A.baumannii as the top priority in the research and development of new antibiotics.5

 About XOFLUZA (baloxavir marboxil)